jenninglim/recursion-schemes-in-DSL/Report/new_report.md

 It is interesting to see that the category of `Hask` does NOT form a category [Citation here].
-However, it does not need to perfectly correspond to the formal definition of a category for language engineers to use it as a way to provide a way to solve practical problems.
+However, it does not need to perfectly correspond to the formal definition of a category for language engineers to use it as a way to solve practical problems.
 For example, monads a concept in category theory are used in Haskell as a way to program imperatively: allowing for unsafe IO, state etc.
-As long as our model of computation, a category, provided us with intuition and various categorical abstractions as a way to solve prroblems, we should embrace it.
+As long as our model of computation, a category, provided us with intuition and various categorical abstractions as a way to solve problems, we should embrace it.

-3 Explicit and Structured Recursion
+3 Recursion
 -----------------------------------
+### 3.1 Structured and Explicit

 Recursion in its essence is something defined in terms of itself.
 It is a simple yet powerful concept that forms the bread and butter for